Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections

-for the action of $K^{-1}$ on the point $zp$.
-We recall that $\phi_t$ is the Calabi-Yau metric on the fiber $V_t$.
-In these rescaled coordinates, the derivatives of $\gamma_1$ and $\gamma_2$ are bounded and applying the Conlon-Hein bound from equation \ref{CHbound} will give the desired decay rate.
+In these rescaled coordinates, the derivatives of $\gamma_1$ and $\gamma_2$ are bounded and by applying the Conlon-Hein bound from equation \ref{CHbound}, we will demonstrate the desired decay rate.
 In these coordinates, the manifold is expressed as

-like in the prior region.
-We apply the Conlon-Hein estimate \ref{CHbound} to get
+as in the prior region.
+We apply the Conlon-Hein estimate \ref{CHbound} to compute the decay as

 since $K\tilde{z} + z_0 = z$ is of order $D$ as specified in the region.
-There are two error terms of $K^{-d_1}D$ as in Region \RNum{3}, and the new error term of $(K^{-1}D^{\frac{1}{d_1}})^{2+c}$.
-The first term was already shown to satisfy the desired decay, so we must show it for the new error term given from the Conlon-Hein estimate \ref{CHbound}.
+There are two error terms of $K^{-d_1}D$ as in Region \RNum{2}, and the new error term $(K^{-1}D^{\frac{1}{d_1}})^{2+c}$.
+The first term was already shown to satisfy the desired decay, so we must show it for the new error term given by the Conlon-Hein estimate \ref{CHbound}.
 In this region, $K \sim D^\alpha$, so this term can be bounded